mateusz29/biblioteka-frontend/README.md

 # BibliotekaFrontend

-BibliotekaFrontned is the front-end application for the Biblioteka Backedn project.
+BibliotekaFrontend is the front-end application for the Biblioteka Backedn project.
 This Angular application provides a user interface for managing libraries and books, interacting seamlessly with the back-end microservices to offer a comprehensive library management system.

 ## Overview